Extra-Provincial Incorporation in Alberta

 “Incorporation” creates a new legal entity, while “registration” registers the existing corporation, whether profit or non-profit, in Alberta so it can carry on operations.
 Once your corporation is registered, it must still be maintained in the home jurisdiction.
 This may result in more complicated and expensive legal and accounting fees.

-Register Extra-Pronvincially using Corporate Name from Home Jurisdiction
+Register Extra-Provincially using Corporate Name from Home Jurisdiction

 Before you can register your extra-provincial corporation in Alberta, you will need to make sure your existing company name is available.
 The only way to find out if the corporation’s name is available in Alberta is to obtain a NUANS Report (Alberta Name Reservation Report).